numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 4. Preparing the actual iteration.
 This step is largely handled by ``NpyIter`` (the iterator).

-   * Allocate all ouputs and potentially copies (or buffers).
+   * Allocate all outputs and temporary buffers which are necessary perform casts.
    * Finds the best iteration order, which includes information such as a broadcasted stride always being 0.